-The program narrative should address the Selection Criteria addressed on page 17.
+The program narrative should address the Selection Criteria addressed on page 18.

-If the program narrative fails to comply with these length-related restrictions, noncompliance may be considered in peer review and in final award decisions.
+If the program narrative fails to comply with these length-related restrictions, the SMART Office may consider such noncompliance in peer review and in final award decisions.
 The following sections should be included as part of the program narrative.